Aidenjl193/MadBars/README.md

 ## Interface

 Interfacing with MadBars from a language that has no official binding yet is a walk in the park.
-This is due to the fact that the interface is done through local HTTP requests meaning that any language that supports them will be able to utilize Mad Bars
+This is due to the fact that the interface is done through local HTTP requests meaning that any language that supports them will be able to utilize MadBars
-### Requests
+[MadBars-Protocol]

 ## Installation